The Forty Days of Musa Dagh: Book One: Coming Events

 Back in Yoghonoluk, Bagradian begins to socialize with the Armenian community.
 His grandfather had a paternal relationship with the Armenian villages that dot the land around Musa Dagh, a role that Gabriel Bagradian assumes, not intending to be a real leader but rather to help his French wife adapt to what could be a long exile in the Turkish Levant.

 Despite the rumors of arrests and deportations, trickling in from Constantinople (Istanbul) and other Ottoman cities, many of Musa Dagh's Armenians remain unconcerned about the outside world.
 It is not until four refugees arrive in Yoghonoluk in late April, that the full nature of what the Ottoman government is doing becomes clear, for the refugees bring news of the brutal suppression of an Armenian uprising, in the city of Zeitun and the mass deportation that followed.
 In a long passage, Werfel tells the story of Zeitun and introduces three more important characters of the book, the Protestant pastor Aram Tomasian, his pregnant wife Hovsannah, his sister Iskuhi, a quasi-feral orphan girl named Sato, and a houseboy named Kevork.
 Kevork, as a child, had suffered brain damage at the hands of the Turks.
 Iskuhi is the victim of a more recent atrocity: Her left arm is paralyzed from fending off a rape attempt.
 Despite her deformity, the Armenian girl's beauty and eyes attract Bagradian.

-The story the refugees tell causes Bagradian and the Armenians who live around Musa Dagh, to seriously consider resisting the Ottomans.
+The story the refugees tell causes Bagradian and the Armenians who live around Musa Dagh to consider seriously resisting the Ottomans.
 Bagradian steps forward to assess the strengths and weaknesses of the villages and looks to the natural defenses of Musa Dagh and its environs.
 Ter Haigasun becomes his ally, in convincing the Armenian villagers of the peril.